Shane32/AsyncResetEvents/README.md

 If the timeout expires before the delegate is executed, a `TimeoutException` is thrown and the delegate is not executed.
 Similarly, if the cancellation token is triggered before the delegate is executed, a `OperationCanceledException` is thrown and the delegate is not executed.

+Note that the ExecutionContext is captured during the call to `SendAsync` and restored while the delegate is executed.

 Public methods: